sfu-arch/muir-tutorial/AWS-Shell/hello_world/CL-Hello-World.rst

 Users should tie-off all unused interfaces, by including a list of AWS-provided Verilog files located at ``aws-fpga/hdk/common/shell_v04261818/design/interfaces/unused_*_template.inc``

+In case you want to import another module defined in an external Verilog or SystemVerilog files, this is where you also include the files.

 Then you will see the standard PCIe and PCIe subsystem ID settings, and an always block synchronizing the input reset signal, rst_main_n.